harding/old-docs-history-bitcoin.org/en/developer-guide.md

 can have the same height during a block chain fork, so block height should not be used as a globally unique identifier.
-In version 2 blocks, each block must place its height as the first parameter in the coinbase field of the generation transaction (described below), so block height can be determined without access to previous blocks.
+In version 2 blocks, each block must place its height as the first parameter in the coinbase field of the coinbase transaction (described below), so block height can be determined without access to previous blocks.

 #### Block Header